HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 Clinical hyperbaric chambers and consumer home units operate in entirely different pressure and oxygen environments.
 Clinical HBOT chambers deliver 2.4 to 3.0 atmospheres absolute (ATA) of 95%+ pure oxygen, whereas most home hyperbaric chambers operate at 1.3 to 1.5 ATA using ambient air (roughly 21% oxygen).
 This distinction is not semantic—it directly affects physiological outcomes.

-At Wellness Elite Fitness in Friendswood, TX, our clinical-grade hyperbaric chamber is physician-supervised by Dr. Swet Chaudhari, MD, Double Board-Certified Medical Director.
-Every session is logged, monitored, and integrated into a member's broader wellness protocol.
-Home chambers, by contrast, are self-administered and typically used without real-time clinical oversight.
+At Wellness Elite Fitness in Friendswood, TX, our clinical-grade hyperbaric chamber is operated and logged by WEF's trained staff, with every session integrated into a member's broader wellness protocol.
+Members seeking physician-level oversight for HBOT may consult Dr. Swet Chaudhari, MD — Medical Director of Elite Aesthetic MD, the independent practice located inside the WEF building — directly through his separate practice.
+Home chambers, by contrast, are self-administered and typically used without real-time physician guidance.

 Pressure Matters: Why 2.4 ATA Is Not the Same as 1.5 ATA